An appeal is a way of asking the University to reconsider an academic decision they have made based on extra information that you provide them with.

 If you are unhappy with the EF decision or your request is refused, you can submit an academic appeal against it.
 Please see the appeals section of this booklet.

 Plagiarism means passing someone else’s work off as your own.
 Poor referencing is also considered as plagiarism and usually receives a penalty.

-The penalties are more serious if you have been accused of cheating or plagiarism before or if you are a postgraduate student.
+The penalties are more serious if you have been accused of cheating before or if you are a postgraduate student.

 Come and talk to the Advice Centre if you wish to appeal any decision or if you need help with any part of the process.